-Detroit automakers, UAW agree to curb production to contain coronavirus
+UAW seeks U.S. auto plant shutdown as COVID-19 crisis deepens

 “This person wasn’t at the workplace at that building or any other facility,” Ford spokesman T.R.
 Reid said Tuesday.

-Reporting by Rachit Vats in Bengaluru and Paul Lienert and Joe White in Detroit, Editing by Chris Reese, Tom Brown and Michael Perry
+Reporting by Rachit Vats in Bengaluru and Paul Lienert and Joe White in Detroit, Editing by Chris Reese and Tom Brown